 ACERAMIC NEOLITHIC PERIOD [9,200 – 5,500 BC]

 “Aceramic” is an alternative term used for “Pre-pottery” and it is the long Period preceding the Ceramic Neolithic Period, where pottery in Cyprus was manufactured for the first time.
-The Aceramic Neolithic Period in Cyprus is divided into the Early Aceramic Neolithic Period [10th mil.-7,000 BC] and the Late Aceramic Neolithic Period [7,000-5,500 BC] [Ian Todd, 1989].
+The Aceramic Neolithic Period in Stone Age Cyprus is divided into the Early Aceramic Neolithic Period [10th mil.-7,000 BC] and the Late Aceramic Neolithic Period [7,000-5,500 BC] [Ian Todd, 1989].

 Architecture during the Aceramic Neolithic Period in Cyprus